ffstghc/FASTQ_importer/README.md

 Features:
 - Import of files in the above described format
-- Option to output total "G" and "C" content in each full sequence
+- Option to output total "G" and "C" content in each data set
-- Option to output content of defined single base or sequence in each full sequence
+- Option to output content of defined single base or sequence in each data set
+- Option to output data as FASTA formated file
-- Output of average quality score for each sequence in the file
+- Output of average quality score for each data set
-- Output of sample description
+- Output of sample description for each data set